mikezila/EasyTLC/README.md

 Yes, I'm sure.
 If you don't trust me either check the source yourself or don't use it.

 ### What can I do with this .ics file?
-Any calendar application should be able to import it.
-I've tried it with Outlook 2013 on Windows, Outlook 2010 on Mac, and Outlook.com via browser, it works fine on all of them.
+Almost any calendar application should be able to import it.
+I've tried it with Outlook 2013 on Windows, Outlook 2010 on Mac, and Outlook.com via a browser, it works fine on all of them.
 You might need to just drag and drop the file onto the calendar in Outlook on Windows/Mac.

 ### Does this automatically sync my schedule?
 No, you'll need to do this every time your schedule changes